Not sure what type of survival knife is best? It’s easy to get confused. First off, there are a lot of different types of knives.

 Here I will break down the main types of survival knives by Opening Method, Carry Method, Use and some other main types.

-Once you understand these types of knives, you’ll better understand which survival knife makes the most sense for your needs.
+Once you understand these types of knives, you’ll better understand how to find the best survival knife for you.

 Survival Knife Type by Opening Method